-Understand and teach three behaviors that set the best sales reps apart from the rest.
+Understand and teach the behaviors that set the best sales reps apart from the rest.

-Over the past decade, the world of selling has fundamentally changed.
-Customers now approach most purchases armed with more information and choices than ever before.
+Customers approach most purchases armed with more information and choices than ever before.
 This creates a more complex purchase process that places a greater burden on both the customer and the rep.

 Challenger reps use their assertive attributes to demonstrate three distinct skills:

-Sales leaders must understand that not all reps will implement and succeed with this approach on their own.
-Instead, the entire organization must embrace the Challenger approach to provide frontline reps the support they will need to approach customers with compelling insight.
+Sales leaders must understand that not all reps will implement and succeed with the Challenger approach on their own.
+Instead, the entire organization must embrace this approach to provide frontline reps the support they will need to approach customers with compelling insight.